Apple payments service may boost sales of larger iPhones

 Sony Corp, Samsung, LG Electronics Inc and Qualcomm Inc have launched smartwatches based on Google’s Android Wear, without great success.

-“Apple Watch is attractive, but the need for phone tethering, short battery life, and lack of compelling features for people who do not want a watch will limit the market,” Hargreaves said.

-Apple shares were up slightly at $98.18 in morning trading.
-They closed down 0.38 percent on the Nasdaq on Tuesday.

-Additional reporting by Lehar Maan in Bangalore; Editing by Robin Paxton and Saumyadeb Chakrabarty
+Apple shares were trading down 0.6 percent at $97.45 in premarket trading.
+They closed down 0.38 percent at $97.99 on the Nasdaq on Tuesday.
+(Additional reporting by Lehar Maan in Bangalore; Editing by Robin Paxton)